lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 - [Wooden spear](http://rust.wikia.com/wiki/Wooden_Spear) <small>300 wood</small>
 - [Bandages](http://rust.wikia.com/wiki/Bandage) <small>4 cloth</small>

+<small>TIP: To access the crafting screen press "Q".

-These items help you farm resources, kill animals and other players and heal yourself.
+These items help you farm resources, kill things and heal yourself.
 My preferred weapon is the bow but the spear is handy for close quarters combat and for popping barrels.

 You'll notice I've left clothes off the list.
-At this early stage unless you're in the snow there's not much point using your cloth on clothes.
-You're better off saving it for a bow and sleeping bag (50 and 30 cloth respectively).
+At this early stage unless you're in the snow there's not much point using your cloth to craft clothes.
+You're better off saving it for a bow and sleeping bag (50 and 30  respectively).

 ---